List of Ubisoft subsidiaries: Owlient

+Ubisoft CRC (EMEA)

+Ubisoft Consumer Relationship Center manages Customer Support and Community Management for Europe, Middle East & Asian territories and is located in Newcastle upon Tyne, England.

 Ubisoft Stockholm

 Ubisoft Stockholm was founded in 2017 in Stockholm, Sweden.
 Led by Patrick Bach, the studio collaborated with Massive Entertainment on Avatar: Frontiers of Pandora.

 North America

-Blue Mammoth Games

-Blue Mammoth Games, based in Atlanta, Georgia, was founded by Lincoln Hamilton and Matt Woomer in 2009.
-In October 2012, Xaviant, another Atlanta-based developer, acquired a 50% stake in the company.
-In November 2017, Blue Mammoth announced that a new studio, located in Amsterdam, Netherlands, would be opened to hire 25 people.
-The studio was opened in January 2018.
-Blue Mammoth was acquired by Ubisoft on 1 March 2018.
-The company's primary product is Brawlhalla.

 Hybride Technologies

 Hybride Technologies in Piedmont, Quebec, is a technology company founded in 1991.
 Its main role is to create visual effects for films and TV shows, and had contributed to films such as Jurassic World, Star Wars: The Force Awakens and Solo: A Star Wars Story.
 The company was acquired by Ubisoft in 2008.
 The company has a second office co-located with Ubisoft Montreal in Montreal, Quebec, which was opened in February 2016.

 Quazal

 Quazal, based in Montreal, Quebec, is a software developer.
 Founded in 1998 by Sylvain Beaudry, Martin Lavoie and Carl Dionne, the company focuses on the development of cross-platform multiplayer tools for video games, most notably, Net-Z and Rendez-Vous.
 On 4 November 2010, it was announced that Ubisoft had acquired Quazal.